X16Community/x16-smc/doc/smc-bootloader-tools.md

 - Version 6 (inside git repo): Markdown formatting, bootloader 3 support, some simplifactions
 - Version 6 (zip): Add info about bootloader v3, new version of tools, and explain why bootloader should not be downgraded after v3 have been installed
 - Version 7 (inside git repo): Port the changes from v6 zip into the version inside git repo, and restructure the document
+- Version 8 (inside git repo): Fix the BSAVE commands inside SMCBLD/SMCDMP tools to include the last byte, and bump versions